Randy Kraft: Portland murders

 In the summer of 1980, Kraft traveled to the neighboring state of Oregon on an extended business trip.
 During this trip, he lived in a town close to Portland.
 Before returning to California in August, he is believed to have murdered two more victims—both of whom were listed on his scorecard with cryptic references, including the word "Portland."

 The first victim, a 17-year-old Denver youth named Michael Sean O'Fallon, was killed on July 17.
 O'Fallon had been on a solo hitchhiking trip across the U.S. and Canada before his enrollment at college at the time of his murder.
 He had consumed both alcohol and Valium before he was strangled to death.
-O'Fallon's nude, hogtied body was discarded ten miles south of Salem.
-O'Fallon was listed on Kraft's scorecard as "Portland Denver", and his camera—inscribed with his mother's initials—was later found in Kraft's garage.
-The following day, Kraft is believed to have killed a 30-year-old Vietnam veteran named Larry Eugene Parks, whose body—clothed but missing both belt and shoelaces—was found beside a freeway shoulder in the city of Woodburn.
-Parks was listed as "Portland Elk" on Kraft's scorecard; he had ingested a toxic level of Valium and Tylenol before he was strangled to death with a ligature.
+O'Fallon's nude, hogtied body was found ten miles south of Salem.
+O'Fallon was listed on Kraft's scorecard as "Portland Denver", and his camera, inscribed with his mother's initials, was later found in Kraft's garage.
+The following day, Kraft is believed to have killed a 30-year-old Vietnam veteran named Larry Eugene Parks, whose body, clothed but missing both belt and shoelaces, was found beside a freeway shoulder in the city of Woodburn.
+Parks was listed as "Portland Elk" on Kraft's scorecard.
+He had ingested a toxic level of Valium and Tylenol before he was strangled to death with a ligature.

-A Polaroid photograph of victim Robert Loggins, sitting on Kraft's couch.
-Kraft took this image at his Long Beach residence in August 1980.

-On September 3, 1980, one month after Kraft's return to California from Oregon, the bound body of a 19-year-old Marine named Robert Wyatt Loggins was found discarded in a trash bag close to the El Toro Marine air base.
-Loggins had last been seen alive by two fellow Marines close to the Pacific Coast Highway on August 23.
-Photographs—and the negatives—subsequently found in Kraft's possession show Loggins in Kraft's living room slumped fully clothed on his sofa, apparently intoxicated, and in various nude, pornographic postures.
+On September 3, 1980, one month after Kraft's return to California from Oregon, the nude, bound body of a 19-year-old Marine named Robert Wyatt Loggins was found discarded in a trash bag close to the El Toro Marine air base.
+Loggins had last been seen alive by two fellow Marines close to the Pacific Coast Highway on August 23; he had been intoxicated.
+Nine photographs and their negatives subsequently found in Kraft's possession depict Loggins in Kraft's living room in various nude, pornographic poses.
 All these pictures depict Loggins with his eyes closed; it is unknown whether the victim was alive or dead when they were taken.